vectorgrp/sil-kit/docs/simulation/synchronization.rst

 FastRTPS Middleware with loose policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When using the FastRTPS middleware, a ``Loose`` synchronization policy can be configured.
+When using the FastRTPS middleware, a ``loose`` synchronization policy can be configured.
 FastRTPS does not ensure in-order delivery of messages.
 Consider the following figure.
 The communication of three participants (Part A, Part B, Part C) and the